-Dolch sight words are introduced from kindergarten through third grade, so by the fourth grade, most students know them by sight.
-Therefore, the list of 5th grade Dolch sight words would be those 220 words.
+Dolch sight words are introduced to students each year from kindergarten through third grade.
+Dolch sight words become the vocabulary basics.
+The list of 5th grade Dolch sight words would be those basic words.

 This is a good classroom game for spelling and can be played by two students or two teams.
 There is another version that you can call Melting Snowman, Disappearing Man, or Invisible Man.
 It is like reverse Hangman, where you draw two figures on the board with an equal number of parts.
 They can be stick people, snowmen, or any thing else that can have between 12 and 15 parts.
 Students take turns saying a word, spelling it, and saying it again.
 When one team member spells a word right, one part of the other team’s man gets erased by him or her.
 The winner is the team which has a part of its man showing after the other one disappears or melts.
 This game could also be used for vocabulary practice.